 CBD or cannabidiol is one of the many components which is found in the Cannabis plant.
 CBD extracts are being used in many forms such as bath bombs, CBD gummies, and many other products.
 And the reason why it is so popular is that it gives all the benefits of a cannabis plant except it does not get you high.
-Cannabis plant has a bad reputation for giving the high feeling and people started abusing it, but many people don’t know that it’s the THC in it which gives the high feeling not the CBD.
+The cannabis plant has a bad reputation for giving a high feeling and people started abusing it, but many people don’t know that it’s the THC in it which gives the high feeling not the CBD.
 They both are found in common plants but have totally different properties in them.

 Thus we say now that CBD is derived from the cannabis plant and it is one of the hundreds of compounds found in the Cannabis plant.
-It is intoxicating in nature and is used to make many CBD related products including CBD oil.
+It is intoxicating in nature and is used to make many CBD-related products including CBD oil.

 How CBD is regulated in Canada?

 CBD is a controlled substance under United Nations drug control conventions.
 Consistent with the controlled status of CBD internationally, CBD is a controlled substance in Canada and other jurisdictions.